drublic/drublic/content/68-ai-future-of-frontend-engineering/article.md

 A foundation for mostly any web site or application today is a design system in any form, at least describing a theme and re-usable components.
 Let's focus on building a design system using AI first.

-Most importantly to start of with a design system information about existing design systems and how they are build can be used to provide insights and recommendations on how to optimize the design system being generated.
+Starting with a fresh design system, insights and recommendations for optimizing it can be gained by examining existing design systems and their construction.

-AI tooling can be utilized to generate a design system by leveraging the synthesis layer to bring together multiple data points and generate something new.
+AI tooling can be utilized to generate a design system by leveraging the synthesis layer to bring together multiple data points and generate an enhanced version.
 A potential tool could be fed with data on various design elements, such as color schemes, typography, and component interactions, as well as examples of existing design systems.
 The AI tooling would then use this input to generate a new, cohesive design system that adheres to the specific requirements and constraints provided.
 We will talk about it below.

 A tool can be used to recontextualize the input based on the requested prompt, such as generating variants of a button based on different contexts, and ensuring that the output is tailored to the specific context it's used in.